Download a Member Packet which includes information on Member Dues and Benefits.

 General – Basic membership for grant making foundations and corporate giving programs.

 Circle of Champions – Members willing to lead as supporters of the philanthropic field and provide additional support for Philanthropy Massachusetts operations.
 (Membership dues only cover 60% of Philanthropy Massachusetts' operating budget.)

 Associate – You must meet the following eligibility requirements:

 - Emerging or new foundations in pre-grant making status

 - Philanthropic advisory services

-- Foundations with primary offices located in states outside Massachusetts and New Hampshire that are members of the regional association in the state or region where they are based.
+- Foundations with primary offices located in states outside Massachusetts that are members of the regional association in the state or region where they are based.

 JOIN Philanthropy Massachusetts

-To discuss how Grantmaker, Foundation and Philanthropic Advisor membership might best fit your grant making organization, please contact Philanthropy MA CEO Jeff Poulos at 617.426.2606 x113 or by email.
+To discuss how Grantmaker, Foundation and Philanthropic Advisor membership might best fit your grant making organization, please contact Philanthropy Massachusetts CEO Jeff Poulos at 617.426.2606 x113 or by email.